Indian Covid-19 variant is sparking global concern. Why do we know so little about it?

 Viruses mutate all the time, resulting in millions and millions of new variants.
 However, what has made scientists worry about B.1.617 is the presence of three mutations, E484Q, L452R and P6814 – the reason why some are now referring to it as a “triple mutant” variant.
 These mutations have been found in other “variants of concern”, a term currently being used for the variants from UK, South Africa and Brazil.

-The E484Q mutation, for instance, is similar to the E484K which was previously seen in the fast-spreading Brazilian and South African variants.
+The E484Q mutation, for instance, is similar to the E484K that was previously seen in the fast-spreading Brazilian and South African variants.

 The L452R, also found in a variant first reported in California, could have immune escape, which means it could dodge antibodies induced during a prior infection or a vaccine, and therefore, show greater virulence.